Back/How I AI

 The New Era of Product Management

-What we witnessed in this session was a complete reimagining of the product management process.
+What Marily showed us is a completely new way of thinking about the product management process.
 In the time it would traditionally take to schedule the first user research interview, Marily completed the entire cycle from idea validation to a compelling, multi-asset pitch package.

-Marily’s philosophy of “tool hopping”--using the best specialized tool for each step of the job--is a powerful takeaway.
+Marily’s philosophy of “tool hopping”--using the best specialized tool for each step of the job--is the key takeaway.
 By mastering a handful of these applications, you can dramatically amplify your impact, spend more time on high-level strategy, and communicate your vision with more clarity and persuasion than ever before.

-As Marily so aptly put it, "PMs that use AI are the ones that are gonna take over the role of people who don't use AI."
+As Marily said, "PMs that use AI are the ones that are gonna take over the role of people who don't use AI."

 Thanks to Our Sponsors